 This winter has been one most of us want to forget—with record-breaking low temperatures, rainfall, and snowfall across the continental United States.
 The country has been holding its breath with the promise of spring and warmer weather around the corner.
-In the spirit of the open road, here are a few unforgettable spring road trips to wipe this winter off the books.
+In the spirit of the open road, here are a few unforgettable spring motorcycle road trips to wipe this winter off the books.

-Anza-Borrego Desert State Park, CA. Anza-Borrego is the largest state park in California covering 1,000 square miles, and if it’s spring, Coyote Canyon is the place to be.
+Anza-Borrego Desert State Park, California: Anza-Borrego is the largest state park in California covering 1,000 square miles, and if it’s spring, Coyote Canyon is the place to be.
 It’s legendary for its spring wildflower show.
 The spot may only be accessible by a single dirt road but that’s how it should be.
 If you’re looking for an unforgettable loop with plenty of riding challenges, check out this biker’s adventure.
 Few words.
-Lotsa pics.
-End your trip in San Diego to wash the dust off and watch the sun set.
+A lot of pics.
+End your trip in San Diego to wash the dust off and watch the sunset.

-North Carolina Highway 12.
-How close to the water do you want to ride without falling in?
-Try NC Highway 12, the only north-south route on Cape Hatteras, where the road is flat, and curves are gentle, and multiple turn-offs lead to the beaches.
+North Carolina, Highway 12: How close to the water do you want to ride without falling in?
+Try NC Highway 12, the only north-south route on Cape Hatteras, where the road is flat, curves are gentle, and multiple turn-offs lead to the beaches.
 Spring is the best time to bike this highway because the weather is great and the tourist season isn’t in full swing.
 Check out this short guide before heading out.